zhimin-z/moatless-tree-search/README.md

 ## Description of the Flow
 The search algorithm operates in a loop, following these main steps to explore and evaluate possible actions:

- * **Selection:** Choose the next `Node` to expand using a `Selector` strategy.
-The selector evaluates the available nodes (usually expandable descendants) and selects the most promising one based on predefined criteria like visit count, value estimates, or heuristics.
+1. **Selection:** Choose the next `Node` to expand using a `Selector` strategy.
+The selector evaluates the available nodes (expandable descendants) and selects the most promising one based on predefined criteria.

- * **Action Generation:**
-   * **Feedback Generation:** Before generating an action for the selected `Node`, use a `FeedbackGenerator` to provide insights or guidance based on the current node's state.
+2. **Expansion:** Create a new child `Node` or select an existing unexecuted child.

+3. **Simulation:**
-   * **Action Generation**: Use an `Agent` to generate a new action for the `Node`, utilizing the generated feedback and other contextual information.
-This action represents a possible step or decision in solving the problem.
+   * **Action Generation and Execution:** Use the `Agent` to generate and execute an action for the `Node`:
- * **Simulation**:
-   * **Action Execution:** Execute the `Action` within the given context (e.g., workspace or file context).
-This simulates the outcome of taking that action in the environment.
+     - Generate possible actions for the node
+     - Create a system prompt and messages based on the node's history
+     - Use a `CompletionModel` to generate action arguments
+     - Execute the chosen action, updating the node's `FileContext` and creating an `Observation`
-   * **Reward Evaluation:** Use a `ValueFunction` to evaluate the outcome of the action execution, assigning a reward to the `Node`.
-The reward reflects how favorable or successful the action's outcome is towards achieving the goal.
+   * **Reward Evaluation:** If a `ValueFunction` is defined, evaluate the outcome of the action execution, assigning a reward to the `Node`.

- * **Backpropagation:** Propagate the obtained reward back up the tree, updating the value estimates and visit counts of ancestor nodes.
-This process helps inform future selections by reinforcing paths that lead to better outcomes.
+4. **Backpropagation:** Propagate the obtained reward back up the tree, updating the value estimates and visit counts of ancestor nodes.

-When the search process finishes (based on predefined stopping criteria), the algorithm needs to determine the best solution found.
-This involves selecting the most promising `Node` (or trajectory) using a `Discriminator`, which assesses the nodes based on their rewards and possibly other factors.
+When the search process finishes (based on predefined stopping criteria), the algorithm determines the best solution found using a `Discriminator`, which assesses the nodes based on their rewards and other factors.

-## Key Components

 ### Node